 - Respect the dress codes and values of the host country.

 - Stay updated on the weather, local hotels, transportation, food, medical assistance, embassy contacts, and protocols.
+It is usually a good idea to book a hotel room in HCML before you travel.
+It saves you a lot of hassles and, sometimes, a lot of money on accommodation.

 - Master the business and negotiation styles of the host country.